 Yellowstone is best seen by car, although there are some tours available.
 The park has five entrances and the main route, the Grand Loop, is constructed in the shape of a figure eight and hits all the major sights.
-Each side of the loop takes about 4 hours to drive and you will want to take your time.
-I chose to enter the park through the West entrance.
+Each side of the loop takes about four hours to drive and you will want to take your time.
+I chose to enter the park through the west entrance.
 The attractions are split pretty equally among each side of the figure eight.
 I decided to drive along the lower portion of the loop since my time was limited and it seemed to have the more popular sights.
 If you are on a time constraint, like I was, or just simply overwhelmed by all Yellowstone has to offer, the following is a list highlighting the best of Yellowstone:

 Norris Geyser Basin

 The Norris Geyser Basin is Yellowstone’s oldest and hottest geothermal area and can only be accessed by car.
 It is Yellowstone’s upper geyser basin and is home to the world’s tallest active geyser, the Steamboat Geyser, which can erupt to over 300 feet or 91 meters.
 Although the geysers in this basin rarely do erupt, the area is still completely mesmerizing.
 Take advantage of the boardwalks through the Back Basin in order to fully experience the beautiful colors, interesting sounds and the not so pleasant smells.

-2. Grand Canyon of Yellowstone
+Grand Canyon of Yellowstone

 Yes, Yellowstone has it’s own Grand Canyon and it is gorgeous.
-The canyon is about 20 miles long and a mile wide.
+The canyon is about twenty miles long and a mile wide.
 It is the main attraction in the Canyon Village area and there are multiple trails and viewpoints throughout the north and south rims.
-There is a one way loop you can drive with the first stop being a trail leading to the Upper or Lower Yellowstone Falls.
+There is a one way loop you can drive, with the first stop being a trail leading to the Upper or Lower Falls.
 The Lower Falls is Yellowstone’s highest waterfall and can be accessed from a short, but steep hike leading to a viewpoint directly over the top of the falls.
-Upper Falls, can also be accessed from a fork in the same trail, but it’s a bit of a longer hike.
+The Upper Falls can also be accessed from a fork in the same trail, but it’s a bit of a longer hike.